AMYZINQ

 I LEFT A SUGGESTION, HOW DO I KNOW IF YOU'LL CREATE IT?

-I actually have a To-Do list on Trello to keep track of assets I'm currently working on, but also assets I'm planning to work on.
-Check it out here!.
+I have a Trello board to keep track of assets I’m currently working on, as well as assets I plan to create.
+Check it out here.

 WHAT PROGRAMS DO YOU USE?

-I use Adobe Photoshop for my Skin Assets and for Texturing for my CIT's.
-I use Blockbench for making my CIT's.
+I use Adobe Photoshop for my Skin Assets and for texturing CITs.
+I use Blockbench for creating CITs.

 DO YOU TAKE COMMISSIONS?

-No. As of now I'm always a bit busy so I don't take commissions - I only work with a few selected people.
+No. Currently, I do not take commissions and only work with a few selected people.

 WHAT DOES "CIT" MEAN?

-CIT stands for "Custom Item Texture", and they make it possible to make a Texturepack that replaces certain renamed items with custom 3D models made in Blockbench.
-They're a way to make MCRP's look more realistic, as in my opinion, 3D items looks WAY better than 2D items.
-Read more about CIT's here.
+CIT stands for "Custom Item Texture".
+CITs allow you to make a texture pack that replaces certain renamed items with custom 3D models made in Blockbench.
+This makes Minecraft roleplays look more realistic.
+Read more about CITs here.

 CAN I USE YOUR CIT-PACKS IN NEWER VERSIONS (INCLUDING FABRIC)?

 Yes!
-I've made it so every single one of my CIT packs, old and new, and compatible with 1.12.1, newer versions including Fabric 1.20.1.
-Both newer versions, Fabric and Forge, require an additional mod in order to work.
-For more information on how to install for newer versions CLICK HERE.
+All of my CIT packs, old and new, are compatible with 1.12.1 and newer versions, including Fabric 1.20.1.
+Both Fabric and Forge require an additional mod to function.
+For more installation instructions, CLICK HERE.

 TERMS OF SERVICE